 There are no products in your shopping cart.

-Six weeks later my results confirmed severe cells and I was referred for a colposcopy.
-Three weeks later the doctor took a biopsy and then gave me that look that means it's not good news.
+Six weeks later, my results confirmed severe cell changes and I was referred for a colposcopy.
+Three weeks later the doctor took a biopsy and gave me that look that means it's not good news.
 "It's the worst cervix I've seen in a long time; best case scenario is that it's just pre-cancerous cells."

 Jo's has been there from day one of my diagnosis.
 It is a community that I felt comfortable in straight away and where I have met friends for life, which is such a positive thing after having gone through such a terrible experience.
 It is a place where you can find strength at a time when you're at your weakest!

 Call our free helpline now on 0808 802 8000.

 Have a chat with our trained helpliners to get your questions answered.
 Get information on HPV, cervical screening, the HPV vaccine, cell changes (abnormal cells) or cervical cancer.
 No question is too big or too small.